 - You can find information on filing a claim here.

-Whom do I call to initiate review of a completed and fully-signed Limited Contract?
+Whom do I call to draft a Limited Contract?

 May my office use a Limited Contract for services that have already been performed?

 - No. The limited contract process may be used only for services that are to be performed in the future.
-Offices should try to send the Limited Contract Review Committee the completed and fully-signed limited contract at least two weeks before the services are to start.
 If the services have already started or are completed, you must use the resolution process to obtain authorization after the fact for the contract.

 May a Limited Contract be used to purchase services across fiscal years?